 As Australia’s “Capital of Culture” you can bet there are plenty of art galleries across Melbourne.
 And most of them are actually free.

 The NGV International (National Gallery of Victoria) is the oldest, largest and most visited gallery in Australia, and free entry includes access to most of the gallery.
-Blockbuster exhibits usually have an entrance fee.

 The Ian Potter Centre: NGV Australia at Fed Square houses thousands of Australian artworks.
-It’s free to enter.
+It’s also free to enter.

 So, check out one of the many free museums in Melbourne as a way to save some money and get a dose of culture.